SilviaApadet/Crime-Alert-Safety-system/README.md

 # Crime-Alert-Safety-system

 The Crime Safety Report System is a full-stack web application that allows users to report crimes, view reported crimes, filter incidents by location and time, and subscribe to email alerts for nearby crimes.
-This system is built with ReactJS on the frontend and Node.js, Express, and MongoDB on the backend.
+This system is built with ReactJS on the frontend.

 ## Table of Contents